 \end{proof}

-\subsection{The Stable Eilenberg-Zilber Operad}
+\section{The Stable Eilenberg-Zilber Operad}

-We first recall the definition of the Eilenberg-Zilber operad, in both a chain and a cochain version.
+Let us recall the definition of the Eilenberg-Zilber operad , in both a chain and a cochain version.
 Let $\mathsf{Gr}_{\F_p}$ denote the category with objects the $\Z$-graded $\F_p$-modules and morphisms the homogeneous maps.
 Let also $\mathsf{Spc}$ denote the category of spaces, by which we mean simplicial sets.
 Fix some $n \ge 0$.
-For each $d \in \Z$, we have that:
+For each $d \in \Z$, we have that

 Thus $\mathpzc{Z}(n)_d$ consists of the degree $d$, $n$-ary co-operations on chains; note that, as always throughout this work, the chains here are normalized.
 Given such a natural transformation $\alpha = \{\alpha_S \colon \text{C}_\bullet(S) \to \text{C}_\bullet(S)^{\otimes n}\}$ of degree $d$, we get a natural transformation $\partial\alpha$ of degree $d-1$ by setting, for a simplicial set $S$ and a non-degenerate simplex $s \in S$, $(\partial\alpha)_S(s)= \partial\alpha_S(s) - (-1)^{d}\alpha_S\partial(s)$.
 An easy check shows that this gives us a differential $\partial \colon \mathpzc{Z}(n)_d \to \mathpzc{Z}(n)_{d-1}$.
 The operad identity in $\mathpzc{Z}(1)$ is the identity transformation.
 The symmetric group $\Sigma_n$ acts on $\mathpzc{Z}(n)$ by permuting the tensor factors.
 Finally, the operad composition maps are analogous to those that occur in co-endomorphism operads.